TheTrio/YARDP/README.md

 ![image](https://user-images.githubusercontent.com/10794178/161539425-027ee732-9c03-41ae-840b-f970ecc45056.png)

+# Implementation

+Here are some of the implementation details

+1. The parser supports infinite lookahead, although since the current grammar is so simple, this is not necessary
+2. The grammar is LL1
+3. The parser presently emits "ghost" tokens - these tokens are tokens which don't exist in the input but should be - this helps simplify the error handling
+4. Whitespace is preserved by the lexer but the parser currently ignores it

 # Run

 There is only one dependency - [termcolor](https://pypi.org/project/termcolor/) for generating colored outputs.
 Install it, and then run

 ```
 python src/main.py